 - Appeals regarding the space allocation recommendations shall be considered by the IUB Policy Committee.
 All student organizations not meeting the recommended minimum office usage expectations or complying with Section I General Requirements shall be given written notification of such status prior to consideration of space allocations.
 Appeal requirements are as follows:

 - Only oral presentations with a typed supplement will be considered at the appeals meeting.
-The supplement shall be signed by the president or chairperson of the organization.
+The supplement shall be signed by the president of the organization.
 The oral presentation shall be given only by the president or chairperson of the organization or a designated representative (and student member) of the organization.

 - The oral presentations with a typed supplement shall be based on, but not limited to, one or more of the following arguments: